martins-vds/kubernetes-technical-briefing/LabGuides/module2-instructions.md

 kubectl get nodes -l="kubernetes.azure.com/mode=user,kubernetes.io/os=linux" -w
 ```

-**NOTE:** In a few minutes, two of the nodes will go into a **NotReady** state and then disappear.
-It will probably _NOT_ be both the new nodes that were created.
+> In a few minutes, two of the nodes will go into a **NotReady** state and then disappear.
+It will probably `NOT` be both the new nodes that were created.
 The "victim" nodes are picked using an internal scale-in policy.

 ![](content/nodenotready.png)

-**NOTE:** The cluster autoscaler may be unable to scale down if pods can't be deleted, such as in the following situations:
+> The cluster autoscaler may be unable to scale down if pods can't be deleted, such as in the following situations:

 - A pod is directly created and isn't backed by a controller object, such as a deployment or replica set.